 As defined under Article IV, Part Second, Section 1 of the Maine Constitution, the Senate currently consists of 35 Senators.
 Each Senator is elected for a term of two years and limited to four consecutive terms.
 A Senator must be a citizen of Maine for at least one year, be a resident of the district for at least 3 months prior to the election and continue to reside within the district during the term of office, and be at least 25 years of age at the time of election.

-The Senate elects a President, who presides over all its proceedings; a Secretary and Assistant Secretary, who serve as chief administrative officers.
+The Senate elects a President, who presides over all its proceedings; a Secretary, who serves as chief administrative officer; and an Assistant Secretary.

 WATCH: Live or Recorded Senate Sessions

 VIEW: Senate Advanced Journal and Legislative Calendar